Capstone-Projects-2019-Fall/BinBot_Robot/README.md

 # BinBot_ArduinoSketch
-Repository containing the Arduino sketch for BinBot
+Repository containing the Arduino sketch for BinBot<br/>
-Completed:
+Completed:<br/>
   Arduino code has been comments translated from Chinese to English